 What To Do With Your Christmas Tree After The Holidays

-- Mulch Your Garden: You don’t need special or extra equipment!
+- Think About Springtime: You don’t need special or extra equipment!
 Just break the tree into small bits with whatever tools you have on hand.
 Don’t worry about the needles—if they end up in the soil they’ll help your plants retain moisture.
+Putting down the larger pieces first before backfilling in with soil will allow your plants to grow deeper roots and be more stable when the growing period takes off!

 - Start a Compost Pile: You can compost your tree!
 In fact, it makes a great first item for a new compost pile.
 Also, for more composting info, head over to our composting guide.